betamaxteam/betamax/index.md

 ### Apache HttpClient 3.x

-[_HttpClient_ 3.x][httpclient3] does not take any notice of Java's HTTP proxy settings and does not have the `ProxySelectorRoutePlanner` facility that _HttpClient_ 4.x does.
-This means you must set the host and port of the Betamax proxy on the _HttpClient_ instance explicitly.
+[_HttpClient_ 3.x][httpclient3] is no longer supported but still fairly widely used.
+It does not take any notice of Java's HTTP proxy settings and does not have the `ProxySelectorRoutePlanner` facility that _HttpClient_ 4.x does.
+This means Betamax cannot work as seamlessly.
+You must set the host and port of the Betamax proxy on the _HttpClient_ instance explicitly and Betamax's `ignoreHosts` and `ignoreLocalhost` configuration properties will be completely ignored.

 #### Configuring HttpClient 3.x